Undalevein/weather-lion/README.md

 Author: Wesley Ng

 Is it hot?
 Is it cold?
+Is it somehwhere in between?
 Is is somehow raining at LMU?
 Fret not!
 This program is aimed to find the weather at Loyola Marymount University.

 ## How It Works